I consider brisket spritzing an obligatory step during the smoking process. It keeps the meat moist and creates caramelization.

 The sweet flavor of the apple juice with a hint of tang pairs nicely with the brisket’s beefy flavors.

 You can also use other fruit juices, such as apple, grape, pear, or pineapple.
-Generally, liquids high in fructose caramelize well and create a brown, crispy bark.
-In case this is too sweet for you, you can dilute the apple juice with some water.
+Liquids high in fructose caramelize well and create a brown, crispy bark.
+In case this is too sweet for you, you can dilute the juice with some water.

 Beer is another great liquid to spritz your brisket with.
 It gives the meat an extra layer of flavor plus provides moisture.